Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 It is generally recommended that agricultural producers carry liability insurance whether it is private or Crown land.

 In case of disagreement

 We encourage both leaseholders and recreational users to show respect for each other and the land.
 If there is a disagreement between the leaseholder and the recreational user, either party may contact the rangeland agrologist at the local Lands office.

 The agrologist will then discuss the concern with both the leaseholder and the recreational user to find a solution.
 Often this type of communication and/or mediation can resolve any issues.
 If an informal resolution cannot be reached, a formal dispute resolution process is available to both parties through a local settlement officer.
 To find your local agrologist, see Land Management – Contacts.

-If you have questions about getting access to agricultural Crown land for recreation activities, contact the Alberta Environment and Parks Information Centre.
+If you have questions about getting access to agricultural Crown land for recreation activities, contact 310-LAND (5263).

 Was this page helpful?

 You will NOT receive a reply on your feedback.
 Do NOT include personal information.
 To get answers to questions, use Alberta Connects.